Samuel Dolbee

 D Family Dean’s Faculty Fellow in Studies of the Middle East

-His next project is Ottoman Roots: Agriculture and Displacement at the End of Empire, which is an environmental history of fruit, trees, and refugees in the late nineteenth and early twentieth century from the Eastern Mediterranean to California.
+His book Locusts of Power: Borders, Empire, and Environment in the Modern Middle East was published in 2023 by Cambridge University Press, and was the co-winner of the 2024 Ottoman and Turkish Studies Book Award.
+Its Turkish translation by Can Gümüş-İspir was released in 2025 with FOL Kitap.
+His next project is Ottoman Roots: Trees and Time at the End of Empire, which is an environmental history of fruit, trees, and refugees in the late nineteenth and early twentieth century from the Eastern Mediterranean to California.

 Prior to coming to Vanderbilt, Dolbee was a lecturer on History & Literature at Harvard.
-He previously held postdoctoral fellowships at Yale’s Program in Agrarian Studies, Harvard’s Mahindra Humanities Center, and Brandeis University’s Crown Center for Middle East Studies.
+He also held postdoctoral fellowships at Yale’s Program in Agrarian Studies, Harvard’s Mahindra Humanities Center, and Brandeis University’s Crown Center for Middle East Studies.
 Dolbee completed his PhD at New York University in the joint program in History and Middle Eastern & Islamic Studies.
 He has an MA in Arab Studies from Georgetown University and a BA in History and International Studies from the University of North Carolina at Chapel Hill.

 Specializations